GatorisGreater/weather-challenge-app/README.md

 ### Requirements/Installation
 Runs in the browser

-## The Better Weather App is designed for the entertainment.
+## The Better Weather App is designed for entertainment.